 What if YOU… worked at a fast food restaurant, earning $10.10 an hour?

-The average 9 to 5, minimum wage employee, currently earns around $400 dollars per week.
-Furthermore, after taxation, that same employee earns closer to $350 dollars per week, rounding out to 1300$, or 1400$, dollars per month.
+An average 9 to 5, minimum wage employee, currently earns around $400 dollars / per week.
+Furthermore, after taxation, that same employee earns closer to $350 dollars / per week, rounding out to 1300$, or 1400$, dollars / per month.

 This level of income, does not afford an automobile, often forcing this type of employee, to walk to work.
-To be more precise, this situation often results in employees having to choose between; paying rent for an apartment, paying for a car payment, or saving very little…..
+To be more precise, this financial situation forces the employee to choose between; paying rent for an apartment, paying for a car, or saving very little…..

 This is an incredibly difficult set of circumstances….

-I’ve personally written several editorials on this topic, both from my own perspective and the experience of those around me.
+I’ve personally written several editorials on this topic, both from my own perspective and the experiences of those around me.
 See my prior article on minimum wage increases here; http://civiliansnews.com/civilians-news/why-increasing-the-minimum-wage-is-not-the-answer-to-inequality/.

 I oppose increasing the minimum wage and here’s why.

 I’ve personally disagreed with raising the minimum wage several times, for a variety of reasons.
-To be clear, I believe that bolstering the economy through minimum wage, is like a band aid for a gun shot wound.
-I believe, this type of legislation is demeaning to currency and creates future wealth gaps, that exceed even today’s measurements.
-Furthermore, I believe in many ways this economic solution, often makes income disparity WORSE.
+To be clear, I believe that bolstering the economy through minimum wage, is like a band aid, for a gun shot wound.
+This type of legislation is demeaning to currency and can often fertilize future wealth gaps, that then grow to exceed current disparities, over time.
+(Minimum wage goes up…. but then so does; rent, food, gas and everything else.)

 With that being said, I would ask that conservatives in office view minimum wage in terms of, “systems of thought.”
 To be specific, I view minimum wage in accordance with, “Stanley Milgrim’s: Stanford Prison Guard Experiments.”